SAP/fundamental-styles/docs/pages/components/select.md

 folder: components
 ---

-The select control (also known as a dropdown) is commonly used to enable users to select an item from a predefined list.
+The select control (also known as a dropdown) is commonly used to enable users, to select an item from a predefined list.
-It should be used, when there is not a lot of items to choose.
+It should be used, when there is less than 12 items to choose.
 Otherwise  <a href="/patterns/combobox-input.html">
 Combobox Input</a> should be used.
 {: .docs-intro}